Why does the Sun shine? Why has it been shining for so long?

 The formation of a deuterium nucleus from two hydrogen nuclei is the Sun main energy generator, and is a fascinating reaction in its own right.
 Each hydrogen nucleus consists of one proton, whereas the deuterium nucleus is made up of one proton and one neutron.
 The process whereby a proton transforms into a neutron relies on the same fundamental phenomenon responsible for beta radioactivity: what scientists know as the ‘weak interaction’

-The formation of any star relies heavily on these ‘weak interactions’, which play a crucial role in producing all independent neutrons.
+The formation of any star relies heavily on these ‘weak interactions’, which play a crucial role in producing neutrons.
 In the large stellar clouds that eventually become stars, there are virtually no neutrons to be found outside of atomic nuclei.
 The deuterium neutrons, therefore, will be indispensable in forming the nuclei of such essential atoms as carbon and oxygen.

 Cooking over low heat...